Skip to content

 Scheduled Job Tools

-Manage Narnia-owned scheduled Copilot jobs — recurring copilot -p runs that Windows Task Scheduler executes unattended on a daily/weekly/monthly cadence.
-See the narnia-scheduler skill for the full create/migrate/verify workflow built on top of these tools.
+Manage and transfer Narnia-owned scheduled Copilot jobs — recurring copilot -p runs that Windows Task Scheduler executes unattended.
+See the narnia-scheduler skill for create, migration, packaging, import, verification, and handoff workflows.

 Tool Purpose Key Parameters